 Syria, chemical, warfare.
 Comey, Mueller, Trump.
 GOP, NRA, MLK.
 Train crashes, bus crashes, plane crashes.
 Hungary, Cinquestelle, Brexit. #Metoo, #Timesup, #Marchforourlives.
 Israel, Palestine, Gaza.
 Migration, immigration, anti-immigration.
-En-vi-ron-ment… April in Paris: Chestnuts in blossom, Holiday tables under the trees, What have you done to my heart?… And now for the arts.
+En-vi-ron-ment… April in Paris: Chestnuts in blossom, Holiday tables under the trees, What have you done to my heart?… Welcome to the .040th edition of Prescriptions.
+Here is our review of the week in the arts.

 Blek Le Rat, Bohémian Rhapsody (detail) 2012 / Galerie Ange Basso